Conservative Anosov diffeomorphisms of the two torus without an absolutely continuous invariant measure: Introduction

 The examples are constructed by modifying a linear Anosov diffeomorphism to obtain a change of coordinates which takes the Lebesgue measure to a measure which is equivalent to a type ${\rm III}$ Markovian measure (on a Markov partition of the linear diffeomorphism).
-These examples are greatly inspired by the ideas of Bruin and Hawkins \cite{Bruin Hawkins} where they modify the map $f(x)=2xmod1$ using the push forward (with respect to the dyadic representation) of a Hamachi product measure \cite{Ham} on $\{0,1\}^{\NN}$ to the circle.
-Since by embedding a horseshoe in a linear transformation one loses explicit formula for the Radon Nykodym derivatives of the modified transformations we chose not to use measures on a full shift space but rather measures supported on topological Markov shifts.
-The measures which play the role of the Hamachi measures in our construction are the type ${\rm III}_{1}$ (for the shift) inhomogeneous Markov measures we constructed in \cite{Kosloff TMS}.
+These examples are greatly inspired by the ideas of Bruin and Hawkins \cite{Bruin Hawkins} where they modify the map $f(x)=2xmod1$ using the push forward (with respect to the dyadic representation) of a Hamachi product measure on $\{0,1\}^{\NN}$ to the circle.
+Since by embedding a horseshoe in a linear transformation one loses explicit formula for the Radon Nykodym derivatives of the modified transformations we couldn't use measures on a full shift space but rather measures supported on topological Markov shifts.
+The measures which play the role of the Hamachi measures in our construction are the type ${\rm III}_{1}$ (for the shift) inhomogeneous Markov measures.

 This paper is organized as follows.
 In Section \ref{sec:Prelminary-definition-and} we start by introducing the definitions and background material from nonsingular ergodic theory and smooth dynamics which are used in this paper.
 We end this section with a discussion on the method of the construction.
 Section \ref{sec:Type--Markov} presents the inductive construction of the type ${\rm III}_{1}$ Markov shift examples.
 In Section \ref{sec:Type III perturbations of the Golden Mean Shift} we show how to use the one sided Markov measures from the previous section to obtain a modification of the golden mean shift.
-Finally, in section \ref{sec:Type III Anosov} we show how to embed and modify the one dimensional perturbations of the previous sections to obtain homeomorphisms of the two torus, which when applied as conjugation to a certain toral automorphism (the natural extension of the golden mean shift) are examples of type ${\rm III}_{1}$ Anosov diffeomorphisms.
+In section \ref{sec:Type III Anosov} we show how to embed and modify the one dimensional perturbations of the previous sections to obtain homeomorphisms of the two torus, which when applied as conjugation to a certain total automorphism (the natural extension of the golden mean shift) are examples of type ${\rm III}_{1}$ Anosov diffeomorphisms.
+Finally in the appendix we prove that these Markovian measures satisfy the aforementioned properties (ergodic, conservative and type ${\rm III}_{1}$).